Tighten Up Your eCommerce Security with Dynamic CVV

 With dCVV2, a new CVV2 number is dynamically generated at regular intervals and will only work until the next number is generated.

 For example, a dCVV2-enabled card might generate a new number every day at midnight.
 For the entire day, the cardholder can use that CVV2 number to verify their transactions, but once midnight rolls around again and a new number is generated, it will stop working and the new number must be used instead.

-How does dCVV2 Work in Practice?
+How does dCVV2 work?

 The CVV numbers we’re used to seeing are printed in indelible ink on the backs of credit cards—how, you may wonder, are they supposed to get swapped out at regular intervals?

-Why Use dCVV2?
+Why use dCVV2?

 Checking a card’s CVV is one of a merchant’s first lines of defense against fraud.
 It won’t stop all of it, but imagine how many fraudulent transactions could get through if you didn’t use it.